Buffalo Bills vs. New England Patriots NFL Wild Card Round Odds, Plays and Insights for January 15, 2022

 - This season, the Bills have an ATS record of 6-4-2 in their 12 games as a favorite of 4 points or more.

-- Buffalo's games this year have gone over the total in eight out of 17 opportunities (47.1%).
+- Buffalo's games this year have hit the over eight times in 17 opportunities (47.1%).

-- Buffalo is 9-2-2 against the spread and 11-2 overall this season when the team records more than 17.8 points.
+- Buffalo is 9-2-2 against the spread and 11-2 overall in games when it puts up more than 17.8 points.

-- The Bills have 22 giveaways this season, while the Patriots have 30 takeaways.
+- This year, the Bills have 22 turnovers, eight fewer than the Patriots have takeaways (30).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Patriots.